-Most tax proposals in California fail to climb over the 66.67 percent barrier, which was the intent of Proposition 13, which didn't get two-thirds approval itself in 1978.
+Most tax proposals in California fail to climb over the 66.67 percent barabout problems in the Mt.
+Diablo tion 13, which didn't get two-thirds approval itself in 1978.
 Fortunately, voters taxed themselves 16 years earlier to create the BART system.
 It passed with 61 percent.
 Where would we be today without BART?

 Although there is no substitute for adequate public funding of our schools, there is one thing we can do right now to ease the pain somewhat.
 We can donate money to the Moraga Education Foundation.
 In its most recent report the superintendent of schools says, "contributions to the MEF from our parents and community have helped us preserve staffing levels, programs, and services for our students."
 The principal of Campolindo High School says, "Campolindo would not be the school it is today without the financial support we get from the MEF."
 Contributions to the MEF are "tax deductible to the full extent the law allows."
 Most contributors are parents, of course, but many empty-nesters also send money every year to the MEF.
 I hope that more Moragans will consider doing so.
 Moraga Education Foundation, P.O.
-Box 34, Moraga, CA 94556.